What Is Job Costing in Construction Accounting?

 2. Residential Homebuilder Using Job Costing with Cost Codes

-A residential homebuilder managing a custom $500,000 home build can use job costing to track expenses at each stage of the project.
+A residential homebuilder managing a custom $1.2 million home build can use job costing to track expenses at each stage of the project.
 For larger projects like this, it’s crucial to categorize costs in detail to ensure accurate budgeting and cost control.
 This is where cost codes come into play.
 Cost codes are a method of categorizing expenses—such as labor, materials, and subcontractor costs—into specific categories, which can apply to different aspects of the project, whether by task, type of cost, or phase.

 For example, during the framing phase, the contractor can assign cost codes to track specific costs like lumber, labor, and equipment.
 By inputting these details into their accounting or project management software, the contractor can monitor actual expenses compared to the initial budget.
 If framing costs exceed the estimate due to increased material prices, the contractor can immediately adjust future phases of the project to ensure the overall budget stays balanced.